Last Updated May 31st, 2019

 If something is called the “immortality herb,” it better be powerful.
-The gynostemma pentaphyllum herb (also known as jiaogulan and Southern ginseng) is an adaptogen that has several rejuvenating properties, helping to protect the body from the effects of stress as well as provide many other benefits.
+The gynostemma pentaphyllum herb (also known as jiaogulan and Southern ginseng) is an adaptogen that has several rejuvenating properties, helping to protect the body from the effects of stress as well as provide many other health benefits.
 Here’s what the science says about this incredible herb.

 What is Gynostemma Pentaphyllum?

 This plant, also known as jiaogulan gynostemma, is a climbing vine that is found in certain areas of the southern portion of China and is usually found at high elevations, anywhere between 1,000-10,000 feet.
 It’s a five-leafed plant that comes from the same family as melons and cucumbers.
 But unlike its “relatives,” gynostemma pentaphyllum doesn’t bear edible fruit.

 Gynostemma started to gain notoriety worldwide in the 1970s, when a Chinese census showed that people in the Guizhou province routinely lived to be near 100 years old.
 Scientists started looking into whether people in Guizhou and other provinces were living that long because they consumed gynostemma pentaphyllum on a daily basis.